 State of the Sector and other reports that have come out every year showing that communicators, in vast numbers, don’t have a plan.

 Well, there are a few, completely understandable reasons why you are struggling to get your comms planned out in advance.

 And we totally get it.
 You’re not alone.

 Organizations are notorious for treating comms as an ‘on-demand’ service.
-Last minute comms emergencies, where internal comms is looped in at the last minute, is rampant.
+Last minute comms emergencies, where internal comms is looped in at the last minute are rampant.

 Combine that with a lack of resources, long approval trees, and still not having a seat at the table, you are still struggling for the power to do your job well and on your terms.

 That’s why we are going to make life a little easier for you, communicator.